absurd-oliver/colour-picker-project-/README.md

 <sub> working on adding downloadable css file </sub> \
 <sub> dark/light theme </sub>

-# standalone.html builder
+# builder.js standalone builder
-## ensure that the following files are named as such:
+## ensure that the following requirements are met:

-• html file: index.html
-• javascript file: code.js
-• css file: styles.css
+• node.js installed
+• nodemon installed

 ## Attention !
+<sub>javascript may not be added correctly to standalone.html when using the builder</sub>
 Add a DOMContentLoaded wrapper around all your inline DOM code.
 Keep top-level async functions outside the wrapper so they stay accessible
-<sub>these steps are required for the javascript to work properly in the stanalone</sub>
+<sub>these steps are required for the javascript to work properly in the standlone</sub>